thanpolas/sidekick/README.md

     -   `bigint` **{bigint}** The difference represented in nanoseconds.
     -   `hr` **{string}** The difference represented in human readable format.

+Helper for performance measuring of execution time.

+Invoke without argument to get the starting timestamp.

+Invoke with argument the starting timestamp and get the result of the perf measurement in human and machine readable format.

 ## Random

 ### getRandomIntMinMax(min, max)

-Returns a random number from "min" value up to "max" value.

 -   `min` **{number}** Minimum random number to return.
 -   `max` **{number}** Maximum random number to return.
 -   **Returns {number}** A random integer number.

+Returns a random number from "min" value up to "max" value.

 ### getUniqueId(optPart)

-Produce a unique id on demand.

 -   `part` **{string=}** Any arbitrary string to prefix the id with.
 -   **Returns {string}**

+Produce a unique id on demand.

 ## String

 ### splitString(str, numChars = 1800)

-Will split a string based on its length using numChars or the default value of 1800 which is intented for spliting long discord messages (limit at 2000).

 -   `str` **{string}** The string to split.
 -   `numChars` **{number=}** Number of characters to split the string into.
 -   **Returns {Array\<string>}** An array of strings, split based on the numChars.

+Will split a string based on its length using numChars or the default value of 1800 which is intented for spliting long discord messages (limit at 2000).

 ### stdQuote(str)

+-   `str` **{string}** The string to normalize.
+-   **Returns {string}** Normalized string.

 Will normalize quotes in a given string.